stevenpencle/D6-LOA/README.md

 **A note about repositories:** There are none.
 The primary purpose for the repository pattern is to hide the entity query and serialization details.
 This is typically necessary to accommodate good automated unit tests where repository mocks are used to test other business logic. _Entity Framework_ does not provide an abstraction of the DbContext or DbSet, but it does provide an "InMemory" database option with transactional scope to facilitate testing.
 This eliminates the need to mock repositories, so they are not used.
 If you prefer, you are welcome to use a repository pattern, but I find that it just adds an unnecessary tier to the application.

 **A note about lazy loading:** Don't do it, it is an anti-pattern.
 While _Entity Framework_ supports lazy loading, the Template Application has it disabled by default.
-Always eager load the data you need for the transaction in the query.
+Always eager load the data you need for the request in the query.

 #### Server - Infrastructure

 ![alt text](Documentation/template_architecture_infrastructure.jpg "Infrastructure")

-The _Infrastructure_ namespace is where we implement the services that communicate with other services that are not contained within the application but that the application depends on.
-You should create services here that interface with Azure PaaS services or other enterprise services.
+The _Infrastructure_ namespace is where the services that communicate with other services not contained within the application are located.
+You should place services that interface with Azure PaaS services or other enterprise services here.
 These services should never be instantiated directly but should instead be coupled with an interface and dependency injected where needed.
 The goal here is to hide the implementation details as much as possible from the application since the application is not in control of potential changes to the external services.

 - **AzureStorageConfig** Describes the connection details for the application's Azure Storage container.
 This is a singleton type that is deserialized from _appsettings.json_.
 - **BlobStorageProvider** Service implementation for interfacing with Azure Storage.